eckertalex/keylightctl/README.md

-# keylight
+# keylightctl

-`keylight` is a CLI tool for managing your Elgato Key Light Air.
+`keylightctl` is a CLI tool for managing your Elgato Key Light Air.
 It allows you to control your lights directly from the terminal by configuring settings in a simple TOML file.
-With `keylight`, you can easily get the status, turn the lights on/off, and adjust brightness and temperature.
+With `keylightctl`, you can easily get the status, turn the lights on/off, and adjust brightness and temperature.

 ## Features